ArashiXP/Group7-Compiler/Parser/Maria/readme.md

 11/3
     - created all the files needed for part 2
-    - for the grammar the only thing that works is the variables declaration checking
     - finished const declaration (still need some fixing), need to work on call/procedure stuff